spring-cloud/spring-cloud-kubernetes/README.md

 Spring Boot uses [HealthIndicator](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-actuator/src/main/java/org/springframework/boot/actuate/health/HealthIndicator.java) to expose info about the health of an application.
 That makes it really useful for exposing health related information to the user and are also a good fit for use as [readiness probes](http://kubernetes.io/docs/user-guide/production-pods/#liveness-and-readiness-probes-aka-health-checks).

-The Kubernetes health indicator which is part of the core modules exposes the following info:
+The Kubernetes health indicator which is part of the core module exposes the following info:

-- pod name
+- pod name, ip address, namespace, service account, node name amd its ip address
-- visible services
-- flag that indicates if app is internal or external to Kubernetes
+- flag that indicates if the Spring Boot application is internal or external to Kubernetes

 ### Transparency

-All of the features described above will work equally fine regardless of wether our application is inside Kubernetes or not.
+All of the features described above will work equally fine regardless of whether our application is running inside Kubernetes or not.
 This is really helpful for development and troubleshooting.
+From a development point of view, this is really helpful as you can start your Spring Boot application and debug one of the modules part of this project.
+It is not required to deploy it in Kubernetes as the code of the project relies on the [Fabric8 Kubernetes Java client]() which uses `http` protocol to communicate with the Kubernetes Api Server.

 ### Kubernetes Profile Autoconfiguration